Rafael-Euzebio/study-notes/CS50x/Week 1: C/CS50x Primitive Data Types.md

----
-alias: Primitive Data Type
----
 # Primitive Data Type
-Primitive Data Types are [[C Data Types|Data Types]] that come built in with the C language.
+Primitive Data Types are [[CS50x C Data Types]] that come built in with the C language.
 Thus all C compilers support these data types.

 ## Types
 C comes with 4 built in data types, these are: